What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/mqp2259/EdmCrack600}{EdmCrack600} \cite{EdmCrack600}, introduced in 2020, contains 600 images (at a resolution of 1920×1080) and their binary mask maps delineating the cracks.
-It is collected in Edmonton, Canada, using a rear-mount GoPro camera to avoid the effects of the windshield and irrelevant pixels.
-As shown in Fig.~\ref{fig:road_damage_datasets_comparison}, EdmCrack600 images not only capture road users, roadside infrastructure, and lane markings, but also reflect the effects of illumination changes and weather conditions.
-Furthermore, while the same research team introduced a larger version, EdmCrack1000 \cite{EdmCrack1000}, in 2019, we have excluded it from our analysis because it is not publicly available.
+\paragraph{\textbf{EdmCrack600:}} Collected in Edmonton, Canada in 2020, EdmCrack600 \cite{EdmCrack600} \href{https://github.com/mqp2259/EdmCrack600}{provides 600 images} at 1920×1080 and their binary crack masks.
+A rear-mount GoPro camera is used to avoid the effects of the windshield and irrelevant pixels.
+As shown in Fig.~\ref{fig:road_damage_datasets_comparison}, EdmCrack600 not only captures road users, roadside infrastructure, and lane markings, but also reflects changes in illumination and weather conditions.
+Although the same research team introduced a larger version, EdmCrack1000 \cite{EdmCrack1000}, in 2019, we have excluded it from our analysis because it is not yet publicly available.